 This database is available for use by service providers, participants and their families and the wider community.
 It can be used to locate potential case managers from specific localities and/or with specific experience and skills.

-As a case manager, you can promote your services by providing us with your information which we can attach to your entry in the Case Manager Finder.
+As a case manager, you can promote your services by providing us with your information which we can add to your entry in the Case Manager Finder.

 Updating your details